 Many people cannot imagine a Thanksgiving meal that does not include turkey.
 It is generally thought of as the most traditional of Thanksgiving foods.

-Turkey is not the worst type of meat to consume, but it does contain around 300 calories per four ounce serving.
-A much healthier option, and one that definitely appeared at the first Thanksgiving, are mussels.
+Turkey is not the worst type of meat to consume, but it does contain around 300 calories per four-ounce serving.
+A much healthier option, and one that appeared at the first Thanksgiving, is mussels.
 These salty clam-like sea creatures are low in fat and high in vitamin B-12 and manganese.
 You would have to eat one pound of mussels to ingest the same amount of calories in a single serving of turkey.

 5. Honey Baked Pears